How we collect information

 How we use the information we collect

 We don’t rent or sell the personal information we collect from you through our website and won’t do so without your permission.
 Nor will we disclose that information to third parties with whom we have no business relationship, unless we are required to do so by law, or unless we deem it necessary for reasons of personal or public safety or to protect our website.
-We share your personal information with only the following categories of business recipients:

 Your access to and control over information

 You can do the following at any time by contacting us via the email address or phone number given on our website:

 - See what data we have about you, if any;